mkozjak/node-telnet-client/README.md

 Emitted if the socket times out from inactivity.
 This is only to notify that the socket has been idle.
 The user must manually close the connection.

+### Event: 'loginfailed'

+Emitted when the loginFailedPrompt pattern is provided and a match is found from the host.
+The 'destroy()' method is called directly following this event.

 ### Event: 'error'